aratnamirasugab/node-chat-app/README.md

 * [Express](https://expressjs.com/en/4x/api.html)
 * [Npm Bad words](https://www.npmjs.com/package/bad-words)

-note : This is an course project that was intented to extend my knowledge about nodeJS
+note : This is a course project that was intented to extend my knowledge about nodeJS